If you’re like me, you often rely on a smartphone app to tune your guitar. It’s just so convenient and seems to work fine for the most part.

 Platform: Android and iOS; Pricing: Free

-This is the classic and iconic Boss Tuner pedal transformed into an app that performs as well as its original version… and it’s completely free, with no ads!
+This is the iconic Boss Tuner pedal transformed into an app that performs as well as its original version… and it’s completely free, with no ads!

 It is visually engaging!
 Sharing the same design as its physical TU-3 and TU-3W counterparts, it’s easy to read and gives a professional vibe.